uvic-teach/project-m1-team9/Assets/UseCases.md

 1. recieve the patient that needs to be notified to com into the ER
 2. send a notification to patient for patient to confirm they are coming
 3. wait for patient to confirm
-4. They confim that they are coming
+4. Patient confirms that they are coming to ED

 **Variations**: